3 SUMMARY OF SIGNIFICANT ACCOUNTING

 Intangible assets in the nature of software's are amortised on a Straight Line Method over their useful lives of 3 years.

-Intangible asset internally generated in the current year is amortised on a Straight Line Method over its useful life of 10 years.
+Internally generated intangible assets recognised during the year are amortised on a Straight Line Method over their estimated useful life of 10 years, in accordance with the requirements of the applicable accounting standards.

 The estimated useful lives of intangible assets and the amortisation period are reviewed at the end of each financial period and the amortization method is revised to reflect the changed pattern, if any.